Blundit/blundit_frontend_es6/README.md

+## Note

+This is an in-progress conversion of Blundit's frontend from CoffeeScript to ES6.

+## End of Note

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>